rprador/rprador/fluid-mech/reynolds-transport.md

 <hr style="border: 1px solid black;" />

-Moving on, let $B$ be an extensive property of the fluid such as energy, momentum, etc. We can define an intensive property by taking the amount of $$$B$ per unit mass, i.e.:
+Moving on, let $B$ be an extensive property of the system such as energy, momentum, etc. We can define an intensive property by taking the amount of $B$ per unit mass, i.e.:

 $$\beta = \frac{dB}{dm}$$